exoscale/telex/README.md

 You can disable that by modifying the interceptor chain used by `request` calls

+## Interceptor chain

+You will find the following values in the context by default:

+* `:exoscale.net.http/client` the current client
+* `:exoscale.net.http.client.request/interceptor-chain` the full chain

+You will also find all the request context and keys from [exoscale.interceptor](https://github.com/exoscale/interceptor)

 ## Things it doesn't do

 Right now we do not aim with clj-http compatibility, it's intentionally minimalistic, this make it very predictable and low overhead.
-If you need special handling of array params (`?a[]=foo&a[]=bar`, etc), multipart upload and these kind things you have to create interceptors yourself to do it, it's quite easy, most libraries that did that just copy some of the helper namespaces from clj-http, we'd suggest you'd do that on a case by case basis.
+If you need special handling of array params (by default we repeast the param, no `?a[]=foo&a[]=bar` handling), multipart upload and these kind things you have to create interceptors yourself to do it, it's quite easy, most libraries that did that just copy some of the helper namespaces from clj-http, we'd suggest you'd do that on a case by case basis.

 ## Documentation